Looking for a way to entertain your kids that's easy, thrifty and unique? Why not try making your own puzzles!

 You will need:

-We like doing this in our tuff tray as we can write directly on it, but you could easily do it one some paper on a table.
+We like doing this in our tuff tray as we can write directly on it, but you could easily do it on some paper.

-For the colour mixing version above, draw two colours overlapping, so blue and yellow with green in the middle, red and yellow with orange in the middle, blue and red with purple etc.
+Draw overlapping circles in two colours; so blue and yellow with green in the middle, red and yellow with orange in the middle, blue and red with purple etc.

 If you want to provide the objects to sort, then grab a load of household objects / toys and pop them next to the circles.
 But a really fun way to do this is to invite your child to go on a colour 'hunt' around your house, collecting objects as they go.